ethicalhackingplayground/dnsresolver/README.md

 you can use the `--vhost` flag followed by the `--vhost-file` flag.

 **dnsresolver** aims to bypass access restrictions on certain pages.
 It does so by substituting the host header with unresolved domains and using the sift algorithm.
 This ensures that the virtual host's response differs from the actual response.
-Remember to raise the soft limit for open files using the command `ulimit -n 10000` to handle more files simultaneously.
+Remember to raise the soft limit using the command `ulimit -n 10000` to handle more files simultaneously.

 ```bash
 cat subs.txt | dnsresolver --vhost --vhost-file unresolved.txt.txt